Business Finance Guide

 Common finance options

-- Term loan: A lump sum repaid over a fixed time
+- Term loan: A lump sum payment made over a set period of time.

-- Line of credit/credit card: Funds that are available to use when needed
+- Line of credit/credit card: Funds that can be used whenever they are needed

-- Friends and family: When those close to you lend you money
+- Friends and family: When friends and family members lend you money

-- Invoice financing: An advance on the invoices you’ve issued
+- Invoice financing: You’ve received an advance on the bills you’ve sent out.

 Equity finance (investors)

-- Equity crowdfunding: Where the public can invest in your business
+- Equity crowdfunding: Where the general public can invest in your company

-- Angel investors : Individuals who invest their own money
+- Angel investors : Individuals who put their own money into the market

 - Venture capital : Professional investment groups